A Pinch of Moonlight

 ‘Poor Aelwen.
 What happened then?’
 Demi asked.

-‘She still had the charm Rowan had given her.
-She used it to call him to her.
+‘She still had the charm from Rowan, and when she held it to the moonlight he came to her.
 There were iron bars on the window, so he couldn’t cast a spell past them.
 Fairies hate iron.
 It kills our magic.’
 He fell silent, but just as Demi was about to prompt him, he continued.

 ‘Rowan had an acorn with him.
 An egg would have been better, but it was the wrong time of year for them.
 Rowan told Aelwen to climb up to the window, and reach out her hand, so he could guide her life into the acorn.